MetOffice/moci/Utilities/XiosBuildScripts/README.txt

 rose stem --group=XBS_ALL --opt-conf-key=SYSTEM_NAME

 where SYSTEM_NAME is the name of the platform you are running on.
-Each file in the opt sub-directory of the rose-stem directory represents an available.
+Each file in the opt sub-directory of the rose-stem directory represents an available platform.
 Alternatively the --opt-conf-key can be ommitted and the rose-suite.conf can be be configured accordingly.

 There is also a standalone suite intended to be used for deploying the libraries.
 The suite can be found in roses section of the Met Office Science Repository Service (https://code.metoffice.gov.uk/trac/roses-u/) with suite ID u-ab692.
-You can checkoput this suite and then run it to build and test the libraries.
+You can checkout this suite and then run it to build and test the libraries.

 To run them individually, several environment variables need to be set up